CQCL/hugr/specification/hugr.md

-Whether a particular OpDef provides binary code for `try_lower` is independent of whether it provides a binary `compute_signature`, but it will not generally be possible to provide a HUGR for a function whose type cannot be expressed in YAML.
+Whether a particular OpDef provides binary code for `try_lower` is independent of whether it provides a binary `compute_signature`, but it will not generally be possible to provide a HUGR for an operation whose type cannot be expressed as a constant (polymorphic) `Function` type

 ### Declarative format